Windex: Competition

 Windex's main competitor in the window cleaning market is Glass Plus, a glass cleaning product produced by Reckitt Benckiser, which Windex's current owner S. C. Johnson & Son was required to divest to gain the approval of the Federal Trade Commission to acquire Dow Chemical Company's DowBrands consumer products division (the original owner of the Glass Plus brand).

 In popular culture

 In the movie My Big Fat Greek Wedding, Windex was promoted as a comical folk cure-all remedy for every skin condition from pimples to warts.
-In general, skin should be protected from direct contact from all household cleaning product.
+In general, skin should be protected from direct contact from all household cleaning products.